quantom-collab/tiktaalik/README.md

 tiktaalik felt like a fitting name for a code package that performs a different kind of evolution.

-Some of my code was based on ideas suggested by
-Daniel Adamiak, Ian Cloët, Jianwei Qiu, Nobuo Sato and Marco Zaccheddu, to all of whom I am grateful.
+Parts of the code were written with input and suggestions from Daniel Adamiak, Ian Cloët, Pi-Yueh Chuang, Sylvester Joosten, Jianwei Qiu, Nobuo Sato and Marco Zaccheddu, to all of whom I am grateful.
-The code would be slower and less accurate without their suggestions.

 # Reference